PacktPublishing/Kubernetes-Secrets-Handbook/ch01/example01/readme.md

 ## Overview and outcomes
 This example provides a walktrough to build the binary of our "Hello World" Golang flavor, run it using Podman Dekstop, then deploy the same application on Kubernetes.

-The goals are too:
+The goals are to:

-- refresh knowledge about building a container image
+* Refresh knowledge about building a container image.
-- perform the build and run on your local environment
+* Perform the build and run on your local environment.
-- deploy on Kubernetes and discover the differences with Podman (or Docker)
+* Deploy on Kubernetes and discover the differences with Podman (or Docker).

 ## Get your environment ready
 First clone the git repository: